SilviaMariaMacri/ComplexNetworksProject/README.md

 #### MainCode.py
 It imports all the functions of the previously described Python files, in order to obtain a complete analysis of all the networks.
-It defines the list of STRING files that we want to use and the corresponding list of virus names and creates all the networks through iterations of NetworkBuikder.py functions; Later, it iterates the functions of NetworkCharacterization.py, Percolation.py and EntropyCanonical.py over all the graphs.
+It defines the list of STRING files that we want to use and the corresponding list of virus names and creates all the networks through iterations of NetworkBuikder.py functions; then, it iterates the functions of NetworkCharacterization.py, Percolation.py and EntropyCanonical.py over all the graphs.